Contact Us

 Prairies found at APT

-Dry, little water: Dry shallow soil over sand or limestone.
-Dry prairies on steep slopes are also called “Goat Prairies.”
+Dry: Plants adapted to shallow soil over sand or limestone with no standing water.
+Dry prairies on steep slopes are also called "Goat Prairies."

 Our Champion Tree: In 2013 our signature black oak, located near the pavilion picnic shelter, was measured and named a Champion Tree or one of the largest of the species.
 At that time it was found to be the fourth largest black oak in the state of Wisconsin.